‘God has been good’ — Duma Ndlovu receives another honorary degree

 “I am delighted to receive this honorary doctorate.
 It’s a huge honour for me.
 I want to extend my sincere thanks to the university.
 It is humbling to see one’s work being acknowledged in this way and God has been good.” said Ndlovu

-The TV producer is no stranger to South African television with shows like Muvhango, Imbewu: The Seed and Uzalo under his belt.
+The TV producer is no stranger to SA television with shows like Muvhango, Imbewu: The Seed and Uzalo under his belt.

 Duma's brain child soapie Muvhango recently celebrated 25 years of broadcasting on SABC2.